 Constructing a new residence or business is often very exciting.
-If you’re prepared to start construction on your new property as soon as possible, a construction loan may be right for you.
+If you’re prepared to start construction on your new property as soon as possible, construction loans may be right for you.
 However, to apply for this loan you’ll need to be equipped with some useful knowledge on how construction loans in MA differ from traditional home loans.
 For example, construction loans create projects that lenders can check to make sure the loan is being used properly.

 Construction Loans in MA

 In that sense, construction loans are what we call “story” loans.
 As opposed to attaining a traditional purchase money loan for a specific, pre-constructed property, construction loans can involve a great deal of uncertainty if the land is vacant.
 As a certified construction loan lender, we wants to follow up on your investment to familiarize ourselves with our clients’ projects in case their financial needs adjust.

 Prior to qualifying for construction home loans in MA, we highly recommend collecting all necessary paperwork, and in the case of a business, all relevant personnel.
 It’s critical to contact us for a preliminary, complimentary, no-obligation consultation so that you can better know your borrowing capacity.
 Once we identify the associated property and purpose, we can begin the mortgage pre-qualification and pre-application process.

 Purpose of Construction Loans in MA

 The primary function of construction loans in MA is to adequately finance the construction of a new home or business.
 A construction loan generally helps an aspiring homeowner or business founder by providing a personalized property built from the ground up.
 Lot loans and purchase money loans only provide the money for buying assets.
 Construction loans, meanwhile, basically function as an extra line of credit that the borrower can tap into to draw funds at specific intervals to keep investments or renovations on track.